 Spring’s almost here and in honor of St. Patrick’s Day, we’re going green!
-We’re highlighting some of our favorite cold-pressed green drinks and juices below – and with all their benefits, you won’t need the luck of the Irish to help you stay healthy!
+We’re highlighting some of our favorite cold-pressed green drinks and juices below – and with all of the benefits of green juice, you won’t need the luck of the Irish to help you stay healthy!

 The stars here are the beneficial probiotics.
 They keep our gut healthy and also help us deal with stress more effectively.
 More and more research is showing how our gut is connected to our emotions.
 Our gut communicates with our brain through our vagus nerve, so good bacteria and live cultures may send messages to the brain to calm down.
 With 2 billion colony-forming units (CFUs) of vegan probiotics per bottle, this juice has serious benefits.
 The cayenne in the mix gives it a nice kick to both your taste buds and your metabolism!
 This spicy pepper contains the chemical capsicum that delivers vitamin C and beta-carotene.
 The spice in the pepper also raises body temperature, causing us to sweat and release toxins from our cells.
 The mint tea can aid digestion as can the fennel; so this is a great one after a heavy meal like corned beef and cabbage!